banhpete/Google-Form-Result-Viewer/README.md

 Mockups of the Web App solution are presented below.

 ![The page for the web app solution to allow users to set up their account](Wireframes/Web1366–2.png)

+In the first image above, this page will be used by the user to enter their email and receieve a url to view their submissions if their email is in the database.

 ![The page for the web app solutions for users to view their results](Wireframes/Web1366–1.png)

+In the second image, pictured above, this page will be used by the user to view their submission.
+If the URL they entered is invalid, this webpage will show nothing.

 ## 5. Pseudocode
+### Google Script Function
 - For every form submission, find who submitted the data, and then update the data tab.
 Add the new row number to the respective user.
+In order to ensure the data is up to date, rather than just add a new number to the original list, the list should be re-made everytime in case there were any changes to the database.
 - When doGET() runs, it will serve the HTML data.
 Depending on the parameter present, it will display different HTML files.
+- When the web page for viewing submission is accessed, the client will send some passcode to a google script function, and then function will check if the passcode exists in the database.
+If it does it will send the data corresponding to the user that has that passcode back to the client.
+- When the web page for users to request an url is accessed, users can run a function to first have the database check for the email, if it exists, a random 15 letter character is generated, assigned to the email, and then a url with the random 15 characters is sent to the email.
+If it doesn't exist the function just returns false.
 ### For User to View - Require Parameters
 - When the HTML file is served, wait until the HTML is served and then run Javascript file to extract data.
 - Once data returns create new DOM nodes and fill the table for user to view data.
+If no data is returned, update the DOM accordingly.
 ### For Users to Submit Email - No Parameter
 - Send the form object to server side GS code, then send an email.
-- Update the DOM to notify users email will be sent.
+- Update the DOM to notify users email will be sent or if an email is invalid.

-## 6. Technologies Used
+## 6. Project Content
+With the release of the initial working version, the project consists of the following files:

+### Google Apps Script Files (*.gs)
+- Main.js - Contains general functions called out by the other functions, or used to serve HTML files.
+- Form Submission.Js - Contains a function that runs when a google form is submitted to the user.
+This function will go through the form responses, find all the developer names, and then create a list of the row indexes of the form responses that correspond to each developer.
+- APIS.js - Contains two functions that is called by the client, when visiting the web pages. dataRetrieve is to retrieve data from the google spreadsheet based on a passCode that is randomly generated and appended to the url of website as a parameter.
+A unique passcode is assigned to every user after they have it generated.
+The urlGen function is to generate a url for the user to view their submissions.

+### Web Page to Generate URL(*.html)
+When a user visits this web page, they will be served these three files.
+This is the web page that allows a user to generate a url to view their google form submissions.
+- index.html
+- indexStyle.html
+- indexScript.html

+### Web Page to view Google Form Submissions(*.html)
+When a user visits this web page, they will be served these three files.
+This is the web page to view the google form submissions based on a passcode that is submitted as a parameter.
+- userData.html
+- userDataStyle.html
+- userDataScript.html

-## 7. Project Content
+## 7. Implementing Solution